robseb/HorizonTCBGviewer/README.md

 3. “FTPdowloadHandler.cs” -> Select here your FTP User Name and Password
 4. “ViewModels/RoomAndNoModel.cs” -> Edit this file to add or change information’s to show on the background Image

-Recompile and publish the App, put an Image to a FTP-Server, install the app with Windows Click once on your clients, put the application on your clients to the startup folder and enjoy!
+Recompile and publish the App, put an Image to a FTP-Server, install the app with Windows Click once on your clients, put the application on your clients to the startup folder and **enjoy**!